natron2244/mtg-cube/README.md

-# Message to follwo developers
+# Message to follow developers
 - Welcome to the Magic Cube

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).